lylylong/simple-networks/README.md

 ## Process Video

+Please enhance video quality when you are watching.\
 [![Screen Shot 2021-01-16 at 4 22 43 AM](https://user-images.githubusercontent.com/70302749/104834894-c0d99b00-5870-11eb-9ddd-93c86814b815.png)](https://drive.google.com/file/d/1aCycobz8_MXX6lT3XKOY2Y9LAheSImz4/view)
 https://drive.google.com/file/d/1aCycobz8_MXX6lT3XKOY2Y9LAheSImz4/view

 ## Installation

-- First, I'll need to clone this repo and run "npm i" command to install the npm packages.
+First, I'll need to clone this repo and run "npm i" command to install the npm packages.
 After that, I will run "npm start" command to invoke the application.
 I can see the server is started and the Mongoose models can be synced to the MongoDB database.

-- Second, I will open Insomnia Core and test all routes, for example, "localhost:3000/api/users".
+Second, I will open Insomnia Core and test all routes, for example, "localhost:3000/api/users".\
 All routes are displayed below:

 | User Routes      |                             |
 | ---------------- | --------------------------- |